Facades

 Parametric Variants:

-• Increased CLT thickness for charring redundancy
+• Increased CLT thickness for the frame members, for charring redundancy.

 Architectural and Regulatory Implications